 I was born in 1961 in London, and took my O and A Levels in Witney in Oxfordshire in the UK.

 I took a First in Politics, Philosophy and Economics (PPE) from Oriel College Oxford in 1982, a Masters in Computer Science from University College London in 1983 and a D.Phil. in African Politics from St. Antony's College Oxford in 1986.
-After which I decided I didn't want to do any more exams or studying for quite a while.
+After which I decided I didn't want to do any more exams for quite a while.

 My first full-time job was as a Research Assistant at the University of Surrey, Guildford, where I worked in a small team building expert systems for the UK water industry, mostly in Prolog.

 In 1988, I moved to Lloyd's Register of Shipping in Croydon, to head up their intelligent systems team.
-We develop several small (semi-) intelligent systems, mostly relating to diesel engines or shipping (the KBSSHIP project notably), and also worked on software verification and validation.
+We developed several small (semi-) intelligent systems, mostly relating to diesel engines or shipping (the KBSSHIP project notably), and worked on software verification and validation.
 I was involved in several ESPRIT collaborative R&D projects which gave opportunities for travel in Europe.